pandallel/quilt/memory-bank/activeContext.md

   - Fully integrated `CutsRepository` with `CuttingActor` to store processed cuts.
   - Enhanced error handling in the cutting pipeline with proper error propagation.
   - Connected the full processing chain from discovery through cutting to storage.
+- **Completed Milestone 7.5:**
+  - ✅ **Completed Repository Trait Refactoring:** Successfully transformed repositories to use a trait-based pattern, allowing for multiple implementations.
+  - ✅ **Implemented SQLite Material Repository:** Implemented `SqliteMaterialRepository` using SQLx with proper SQLite integration.
+  - ✅ **Refactored Material Timestamps:** Renamed `ingested_at` to `created_at`, added `updated_at` and `status_updated_at`.
+  - ✅ **Implemented SQLite Cuts Repository:** Created `SqliteCutsRepository` with all required operations, proper foreign key constraints, transaction support, and comprehensive tests.
+  - ✅ **Fixed Path Resolution Issues:** Ensured that `DiscoveryActor` converts relative paths to absolute paths before registration, fixing path resolution issues.
+  - ✅ **Enhanced Application Integration:** Updated `QuiltOrchestrator` to support SQLite for both materials and cuts repositories.
+- **Focus:** Shifting to Milestone 8 (Basic Swatching Actor Creation).

-- **Current Focus:**
+- **Next Steps:**
-  1. **Starting Milestone 7.5:** Implement SQLite-backed repositories to enable persistence and future vector search capability, replacing the current in-memory implementations.
+  - **Implement Basic Swatching Actor (M8):** Create a minimal actor that listens for MaterialCut events and sets up internal backpressure queue.

+## Current Implementation Issues

+1. ~~**Path Resolution Issues:**~~

+   - ~~When running the application with relative paths (e.g., `--dir=./src`), file processing fails with errors like `Failed to read file 'materials/types.rs': No such file or directory (os error 2)`.~~
+   - ~~This is because the paths are interpreted relative to the current working directory rather than the source directory.~~
+   - ~~A future enhancement should implement proper path resolution to fix this issue.~~
+   - **Resolved:** The issue was fixed by ensuring the `DiscoveryActor` resolves relative paths to absolute paths before registering materials.

+2. ~~**Database Transaction Handling:**~~
+   - ~~The current SQLite implementation performs individual queries for operations.~~
+   - ~~Future work should add proper transaction support for operations that require atomicity.~~
+   - **Resolved:** Transaction support has been implemented for batch operations in both repositories.

-## Next Steps
+## Next Steps (Revised Plan)

-1. **Implement Milestone 7.5:** Create SQLite-backed implementations of both repositories.
-   - Set up SQLite infrastructure with vector search capabilities
-   - Implement the SQLite MaterialRepository
+1. ✅ **Complete SQLite Repositories (M7.5):**

+   - ✅ Refactor Material Timestamps (Renamed `ingested_at`, added `updated_at`, `status_updated_at`)
-   - Implement the SQLite CutsRepository
+   - ✅ Implement `SqliteCutsRepository` to replace `InMemoryCutsRepository`
+   - ✅ Refine SQLite connection management (transaction support, etc.)
+   - ✅ Enhance error handling for database operations
+   - ✅ Address path resolution issues

+2. **Implement Basic Swatching Actor (M8):**
+   - Create skeleton actor that subscribes to `MaterialCut` events
-   - Create a repository factory pattern
+   - Implement internal listener/mpsc/processor pattern for backpressure
-2. **Implement Milestone 8:** Create the basic `SwatchingActor` with its internal queue pattern.
-3. **Implement Milestone 9:** Implement actual swatch creation in the `SwatchingActor`.
+   - Add lifecycle management (start/stop)
+   - Setup event flow monitoring
+   - Add logging for received events

 ## Active Decisions & Considerations

-- **SQLite Implementation Strategy:** Decide whether to use in-memory SQLite initially for simplified testing or directly implement file-based persistence.
+- **SQLite Implementation Strategy:** **Complete:** Successfully implemented both in-memory SQLite repositories with proper transaction support and error handling.
-- **Migration Strategy:** Determine the best approach for schema migrations as the data model evolves.
-- **Connection Management:** Design connection pooling and lifecycle management for SQLite connections.
-- **Vector Search Integration:** Prepare for vector embedding storage by incorporating SQLite-vec extension.
-- **Future Cutting Enhancements:** Consider improvements to the cutting functionality:
-  - Explicit backpressure handling when the internal queue fills up.
-  - Retry mechanisms for recoverable errors with exponential backoff.
-  - Making cutting parameters configurable at runtime.
+- **Repository Selection:** **Complete:** Added command-line flag `--in-memory` to allow runtime selection between SQLite and in-memory repositories for both materials and cuts.
+- **Path Resolution:** **Resolved:** Fixed path handling by ensuring `DiscoveryActor` resolves relative paths to absolute paths before registering materials.
+- **Transaction Support:** **Complete:** Implemented transaction support for batch operations in both SQLite repositories.
 - **SwatchingActor Design:** Determine the optimal structure for the `SwatchingActor` based on lessons learned from `CuttingActor`.
-- **MaterialCut Event Structure Update:** Decide whether to include all cut IDs in the event or just a reference to the material that now has cuts.
+Will likely follow the same dual-task pattern (listener/processor) for backpressure handling.
+- **MaterialCut Event Structure:** The current implementation includes the material ID in the event.
+The `SwatchingActor` will retrieve the cuts using the material ID.
 - **Backpressure Tuning:** The default sizes for the internal `mpsc` queues (currently 128 for `CuttingActor`) and the `broadcast` Event Bus capacity need to be determined and potentially made configurable.
 - **Reconciliation Logic:** Finalize the specific timeouts per stage and the `max_retries` count.
 These will likely be configurable.
 - **Error Handling:** Continue refining error types and handling, particularly around persistence (M13) and potential reconciliation loops.
 - **Idempotency:** Ensure processing tasks within actors robustly check material state in the Registry before processing, especially when handling retried events from the `ReconciliationActor`.
+- **Vector Search Integration:** Consider `sqlite-vec` integration when implementing advanced search capabilities.
+- **Future Cutting Enhancements:** Consider improvements to the cutting functionality:
+  - Explicit backpressure handling when the internal queue fills up.
+  - Retry mechanisms for recoverable errors with exponential backoff.
+  - Making cutting parameters configurable at runtime.